Mossman Transmission Line Upgrade

 Evergy is committed to transparent and timely communications with stakeholders who have an interest in the project, including neighborhood residents.
 As plans for the project are developed, we will share details with residents in the area.

-We are hosting an open house in October 2023.
-An additional open house will be held at a later date with more details regarding pole size and locations.
-People who live or own property along the transmission line route will receive letters of invitation from Evergy, but the meetings will be open to the community.
+We hosted an open house in October 2023.
+We will host another open house later this year to share more details about the design of the line.
+People who live or own property along the transmission line route will receive letters of invitation from Evergy, but the meeting will be open to the public.

 Project details will continue to be updated online at www.evergy.com/mossman.